ASquirrelsTail/data-dashboard/README.md

 The site has been tested on a variety of devices, using different browsers and resolutions to ensure compatability and responsiveness.

 Automated testing was carried out using Jasmine, these tests can be run [here](https://asquirrelstail.github.io/data-dashboard/testing/).
-Due to the graphical nature of the dashboard the [test specs](https://github.com/ASquirrelsTail/data-dashboard/tree/master/testing/spec) mainly focus on ensuring user input is correctly validated and handled.s
+Due to the graphical nature of the dashboard the [test specs](https://github.com/ASquirrelsTail/data-dashboard/tree/master/testing/spec) mainly focus on ensuring user input is correctly validated and handled.

 ## Deployment